 Thanks to the Waterloo Foundation, all schools have established fruit and vegetable growing areas to supplement school meals and teach traditional gardening skills.
 Heronsbridge and Muungano schools have also begun beekeeping projects.
 In 2012 Kgafela school in Botswana, with the support of Microsoft and the British Council, launched their a new IT hub for use by local schools and the community.
 Since then basic computer hubs have also been established at J K Nyerere school and Muungano Secondary school in Moshi.
-Hopefully Mandaka school will also establish computer facilities before long.
+In 2018 Mandaka school also established the beginnings of computer facilities.

 In 2015 Muungano school hostel was supported by Femme International with a feminine health empowerment programme.
 The school has also begun a beekeeping project as a sustainable income source for the hostel.